 Earlier this year, the International Olympic Committee announced the Refugee Olympic Athletes initiative, created to act as a symbol of hope for refugees around the world, and to bring global attention to the magnitude of the refugee crisis.

-To make the refugee running team possible, the IOC teamed up with the Tegla Loroupe Peace Foundation, an organisation run by Kenyan athlete Tegla Loroupe to promote peace through sport.
+To make the refugee running team possible, the IOC teamed up with the Tegla Loroupe Peace Foundation, an organization run by Kenyan athlete Tegla Loroupe to promote peace through sports.
 Tegla has enlisted the help of world-renowned coaches Volker Wagner and former 400m runner for Kenya John Anzrah to help the team prepare for the huge event in Rio de Janeiro.

 “The challenge here was dealing with runners who didn’t run before,” explains Wagner, who has been putting the team through a tough training regime of early mornings, twice-daily exercise plans, and tailored diets.
 In just a few months however, the team has improved dramatically.

 “Now we can say that they are competitors!
 It’s a great feeling to see this progress,” says Wagner.
 “The idea is that this project will give hope to young people.
 It’s not their fault they are refugees.
 If these individuals can come from nowhere and reach this level, so can anyone.
 It’s sending a positive message to the world.”

 The initiative has the full support of the official Kenyan team, too, according to team manager Jackson Pkemoi.
 “The Kenyan team are helping to train the refugees, and the local community comes along to support the runners when they train,” he says.

 While competing this summer may not necessarily be about taking home medals for the refugee running team—who admit that they haven’t had nearly as long as a usual athlete to prepare for the event—the overarching feeling of positivity and hope shines through.